FreeUKGen/ProbateParsing/README.md

 # Probate-Parsing
-Probate Parsing as a GSoC Student for Free UK Genealogy
+Probate Parsing as a GSoC Student for Free UK Genealogy.
+Refer to the [wiki](https://github.com/FreeUKGen/ProbateParsing/wiki).

 Free UK Genealogy aims to launch a new project to expose genealogical information from wills and probate books.
 These books record the date and location of people's deaths, their occupations, and often the same information about the family members that executed the wills.